-Over the last couple of decades the best electronic drum sets (which you may also hear referred to as 'e-kits' or 'electric drums') have improved drastically over the decades, shifting ever closer to the experience of playing an acoustic drum set.
-From the physical hardware – including robust and adjustable rack systems, to responsive rubber or mesh pads – and the smart trigger technology that ensures a sound plays when you strike a pad, electronic drum sets have never been better.
-More importantly, they've also never offered greater value for money.
+Over the last couple of decades the best electronic drum sets (which you may also hear referred to as 'e-kits' or 'electric drums') have shifted ever closer to the experience of playing an acoustic drum set.
+From the physical hardware – including adjustable rack systems and responsive rubber or mesh pads – to the trigger technology that ensures a sound plays when you strike a pad, electronic drum sets just keep getting better.
+At the same time, they've also never offered greater value for money.